CHPGenetics/GMM-Demux/README.md

 Below is an example report:
 ![Summary example](https://raw.githubusercontent.com/CHPGenetics/GMM-Demux/master/summary.png)

-* RSSM denotes the percentage of SSM among the remaining SSDs (after removing all MSMs).
-RSSM **measures the quality of the cell hashing dataset**.
+* RSSM denotes the percentage of SSMs among the remaining SSDs (after removing all MSMs).
+RSSM **measures the quality of the final cell hashing dataset after removing MSMs**.

 ### Case 3: Verify if a cell type exists
-GMM-Demux verifies a putative cell type with the -e flag:
+GMM-Demux verifies if a putative cell type exists with the `-e` flag:

 * -e EXAMINE, --examine  EXAMINE Provide the cell list.
 Requires a file argument.
 Only executes if -u is set.

--e flag requires a file name, which stores the list of droplet barcodes of the putative cell type.
+The `-e` flag requires a file name, which stores the list of droplet barcodes of the putative cell type.

 #### Example Command
 ```bash